Happy Journey (2014 Marathi film)

 Happy Journey is a 2014 Indian Marathi-language drama film directed by Sachin Kundalkar and produced by Sanjay Chhabria under the banner of Everest Entertainment.
 It stars Atul Kulkarni and Priya Bapat in the lead roles.

 It was remade in Malayalam in 2018 as Koode, with Prithviraj Sukumaran, Nazriya Nazim and Parvathy Thiruvothu in lead roles.
 This film was remade in Telugu as #Bro starring Naveen Chandra and Avika Gor in lead roles.

 Plot

-The story is about the love of brother and sister.
-A sister who hardly has seen her brother in her life.
-So after her death her ghost shares her experiences and helps her brother and finally disappears.
+The story is about the love between a brother and a sister.
+A sister who has hardly seen her brother in her life.
+So after her death, her ghost shares her experiences and helps her brother and finally disappears.